Sex Pistols at the Lesser Free Trade Hall: Legacy

 The Sex Pistols 4 June 1976 gig at the Lesser Free Trade Hall has been described by the NME as being "the most important concert of all time", while the BBC labelled it "one of the most influential gigs of all time".
 The concert has been cited as responsible for setting the punk rock boom in Northern England.
 The show inspired Manchester's later alternative music scene, which contributed to the development of the British independent music scene in the 1980s, as well as the development of post-punk, DIY music and indie rock.

-The show has been compared to other influential concerts such as Bob Dylan's 1965 performance at the Newport Folk Festival, the Beatles 1964 performance on the Ed Sullivan show and Jimi Hendrix's 1969 performance at the Woodstock Festival.
+The show has been compared to other influential concerts, such as the 1964 performance of the Beatles on The Ed Sullivan Show, Bob Dylan's 1965 "Electric Dylan controversy" at the Newport Folk Festival, and Jimi Hendrix's 1969 performance at Woodstock.

-A 17-year-old Morrissey present at the show, later wrote to the NME saying he would "love to see the Pistols make it".
+A 17-year-old Morrissey present at the show wrote to the NME saying he would "love to see the Pistols make it".

-Additionally, the shows inspired those who attended who were either not previously musically inclined or who had only a slight interest in rock to form bands and create music, or to contribute to the local punk music scene through independent labels and fanzines.
+Additionally, the shows inspired those who attended who were either not previously musically inclined or who had only a slight interest in rock to form bands and create music, or to contribute to the local punk music scene through independent labels and punk zines.

-In 2001, writer David Nolan produced the TV documentary on the performance titled "I Swear I Was There".
-Which was later followed by a book titled "I Swear I Was There: The Gig That Changed the World".
-Nolan later stated:
+In 2001, writer David Nolan produced the TV documentary on the performance titled I Swear I Was There.
+It was followed by a book titled I Swear I Was There: The Gig That Changed the World.
+Nolan stated:

-[...] it’s one of those moments in popular culture whereby you can put your finger on it and say: that was it, that was the day, that was the time, that was the year that was the precise moment when everything took a left turn.
+[...] it's one of those moments in popular culture whereby you can put your finger on it and say: that was it, that was the day, that was the time, that was the year that was the precise moment when everything took a left turn.
 And that is the music that we’re listening to now, the clubs we have in Manchester, the way we buy records, the independent music scene, basically came out of that audience.

-In 2002, the 4th of June 1976 performance was adapted in the film 24 Hour Party People by director Michael Winterbottom.
+In 2002, the 4 June 1976 performance was depicted in the film 24 Hour Party People by director Michael Winterbottom.

 In 2016, Mark Roberts' original Super 8mm film that captured the Sex Pistols 4 June 1976 performance was briefly featured in an anniversary artwork exhibition at Tyneside Cinema.
 In 2021, the original film was sold at an auction for £15,000.